roman-milk/roman-milk.github.io/gangbang-junkie.md

+===

- ****** Gangbang Junkie ****** byfastandsloppy© Claire Looked down and caught the woman's eye.
+Claire Looked down and caught the woman's eye.
 "Marta!?" she said as Marta's surprised eyes looked up at her with recognition.
 She pivoted her head to see Marta's husband Chuck behind her, moving in to fill her ass with his cock.

  Claire felt her mind let go.
 The usual wave of regret and disgust evaporated away.
 Now that Marta and Chuck knew her secret, there was no going back.
 She spun quick fantasies of weekends, lunches and evenings as their willing sex toy.